zamm-dev/zamm/zamm/resources/tutorials/coding/css.md

 </style>
 ```

-Note that this produces a jerky effect when switching from animated to not animated.
+Note that this produces a jerky effect when switching from animated to not animated, as is also demonstrated in [this post](https://pragmaticpineapple.com/smoothly-reverting-css-animations/).
 To make it smoother, we can dynamically set the `animation-play-state` instead, with a [negative animation-delay](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-delay#values) to separate the different slides instead of doing it with an edited gradient position:

 ```svelte
 <script lang="ts">